-Asian Network for Research on Antidiabetic Plants (ANRAP)
+Asian Network of Research on Antidiabetic Plants (ANRAP)

 The Asian Network for Research on Antidiabetic Plants (www.anrap.org) started through the organisation of "The First International Seminar on Plant Materials as a Source of Antidiabetic Agents" in January 1994, which gathered scientists from 14 countries.
 It was felt during the discussions between the collaborating scientists and the representatives from ISP and IFS, that a broad forum in the form of a network ought to be formed in order to coordinate the research efforts in the field of antidiabetic plant materials in the region.